Top 5 4th Quarter Trades of Ro - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Rodgers & Associates, LTD’s top five trades of the quarter.
+According to GuruFocus data, these were Round Rock Advisors, LLC’s top five trades of the quarter.

-Rodgers & Associates, LTD reduced their investment in ARCA:SPEM by 143,101 shares.
-The trade had a 0.85% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $34.03.
+During the quarter, Round Rock Advisors, LLC bought 51,788 shares of ARCA:JPST for a total holding of 121,553.
+The trade had a 1.06% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $49.92.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Rodgers & Associates, LTD bought 43,207 shares of ARCA:VNQ for a total holding of 123,549.
-The trade had a 0.62% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $92.59.
+During the quarter, Round Rock Advisors, LLC bought 16,572 shares of ARCA:XLK for a total holding of 37,946.
+The trade had a 0.84% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $126.69.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Real Estate Index Fund ETF has a price-earnings ratio of 24.02 and a price-book ratio of 2.33.
+In terms of valuation, Technology Select Sector SPDR ETF has a price-earnings ratio of 23.71 and a price-book ratio of 6.95.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard FTSE Emerging Markets ETF has a price-earnings ratio of 11.48 and a price-book ratio of 1.69.
+In terms of valuation, INVESCO QQQ Trust has a price-earnings ratio of 23.08 and a price-book ratio of 5.47.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, SPDR Portfolio S&P 500 Growth ETF has a price-earnings ratio of 20.19 and a price-book ratio of 6.11.
+In terms of valuation, SPDR Semiconductors ETF has a price-earnings ratio of 14.55 and a price-book ratio of 3.01.

-During the quarter, Rodgers & Associates, LTD bought 43,243 shares of ARCA:USRT for a total holding of 114,266.
-The trade had a 0.36% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $54.39.
+Round Rock Advisors, LLC reduced their investment in NAS:SMH by 3,917 shares.
+The trade had a 0.33% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $201.36.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Core U.S. REIT ETF has a price-earnings ratio of 24.63 and a price-book ratio of 2621.03.
+In terms of valuation, VanEck Vectors Semiconductor ETF has a price-earnings ratio of 17.90 and a price-book ratio of 4.35.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.